matthewedwardscollege/card_ar/README.md

 ## Try out CardAR for yourself:

 By clicking on the following link you will be able to run CardAR for yourself in your browser.
-(Please note that brighter lighting conditions generally yeild better results.)
+(Please note that brighter lighting conditions generally yield better results.)

 https://matthewedwardscollege.github.io/card_ar/card_ar_6/